Theoretical Foundations of Conformal Prediction: The continuous case

 \subsection{Impossibility of vanishing width}

-The result of Theorem~\ref{thm:regression_nonatomic} shows that, in the setting where $P_X$ is nonatomic, any distribution-free confidence set $\cC$ for $\mu_P$ must satisfy predictive coverage.
-However, since $\cC(X_{n+1})$ is not necessarily an interval, this does not necessarily imply that the set cannot have vanishing Lebesgue measure (which we refer to as `width' throughout, even for sets that are not intervals).
+The result of Theorem~\ref{thm:regression_nonatomic} shows that, in the setting where $P_X$ is nonatomic, any distribution-free confidence interval $\cC$ for $\mu_P$ must satisfy predictive coverage.
+However, we recall that although we informally refer to $\cC(X_{n+1})$ as a `confidence interval', it may in fact be a disconnected set---and therefore, although we have proved that $\cC$ must offer predictive coverage, this does not necessarily imply that the set cannot have vanishing Lebesgue measure.
 For instance, in the setting of a binary response $Y\in\cY = \{0,1\}$, a set such as $\cC(X_{n+1}) = \{0\} \cup \{0.5\}\cup \{1\}$ has Lebesgue measure zero, but has a predictive coverage of 100\%.
+Throughout, we will often informally refer to the Lebesgue measure of $\cC(X_{n+1})$ as the `width' of this set, even for sets that are not intervals.

-This section shows that a valid confidence set $\cC(X_{n+1})$ cannot have vanishing width.
+This section shows that a valid confidence interval $\cC(X_{n+1})$ cannot have vanishing width.
 To show this, we will need to carry out a more refined analysis of the problem, which will require developing a more complex version of the sample--resample construction.
 The resulting bound will show that the Lebesgue measure of our confidence interval, $\textnormal{Leb}(\cC(X_{n+1}))$, can be bounded away from zero even as $n\to\infty$, meaning that any $\cC$ with distribution-free validity cannot have vanishing width.
 Figure~\ref{fig:regression-hard} visualizes the core difficulty: in a distribution-free setting, using only finitely many data points drawn from the unknown distribution $P$, it is impossible to certify that the regression function $\mu_P$ is smooth.
 Consequently, we are forced to build confidence intervals that are wide enough to accommodate highly nonsmooth possibilities for $\mu_P$.